-I don’t know who came up with this recipe first , but God bless them.
+I don’t know who came up with the recipe for Bang Bang shrimp first , but God bless them.
 Because it’s good.

 I found this recipe floating around the web a few months ago.
 Only later did I discover that it’s a copy cat recipe for a very popular appetizer at Bonefish Grill.

 Double battering the shrimp ensures a super crispy coating.
 And the sauce is creamy, tangy, and spicy.
 According to The Husband, it was the best thing I have ever fried.

 I have never eaten at Bonefish Grill, so I can’t say for sure that this recipe tastes just like the original.
 But honestly, who cares?
 It’s amazing.
 Just make it.

 - Grilled Shrimp Salad with Hot Bacon Dressing

 Bang Bang Shrimp

 - 2-4 teaspoons chili garlic sauce such as Sriracha sauce